Olivier Michaud: Biography

 Michaud was born in Beloeil, Quebec.
 As a youth, he played in the 1997 Quebec International Pee-Wee Hockey Tournament with the Richelieu Laser minor ice hockey team.

-Michaud played one game in the National Hockey League (NHL) with the Montreal Canadiens during the 2001–02 NHL season.
-His appearance was due to the loss of Jose Theodore and backup Jeff Hackett to injury, and Michaud became an emergency call-up from his junior team to back up third-string Mathieu Garon.
+Michaud played one game in the National Hockey League (NHL) with the Montreal Canadiens during the 2001–02 season.
+His appearance, which came on October 30, 2001, was due to the loss of Jose Theodore and backup Jeff Hackett to injury, and Michaud became an emergency call-up from his junior team to backup third-string Mathieu Garon.
 Michaud relieved Garon for one period, making 14 saves in 18 minutes of action while not giving up a goal.
-This appearance made him the youngest player to ever tend goal for the Canadiens and second-youngest goaltender to play in the NHL.
+This appearance made him the youngest player to ever tend goal for the Canadiens and the second-youngest goaltender to play in the NHL.
 He resides in Montreal, where he operates a goaltending school, Ecole de Gardiens de But Olivier Michaud.